dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/threading-model.md

 :::image-end:::

-This example contains a window with a rotating `‼️` glyph, a **Pause** button, and two other buttons that can create a new window in either the same thread as the current window or in a new thread.
-The `‼️` glyph is constantly rotating until the **Pause** button is pressed.
-The button pauses the thread for five seconds.
+This example contains a window with a rotating `‼️` glyph, a **Pause** button, and two other buttons that create a new window under the current thread or in a new thread.
+The `‼️` glyph is constantly rotating until the **Pause** button is pressed, which pauses the thread for five seconds.
 At the bottom of the window, the thread identifier is displayed.

 When the **Pause** button is pressed, all windows under the same thread become non-responsive.
 Any window under a different thread continues to work normally.